kslifer/wordpress-on-gcp-free-tier/README.md

 - Commit the changes back into your private repo

 The install process is highly automated and reasonably configurable, leveraging Terraform, shell scripts, and `gcloud` commands as much as possible.
 Going from an empty GCP project to a base Wordpress install can be accomplished in less than an hour.

+## Migrating from V1 → V2
+If you're using "Version 1" of this solution (not formally versioned, but characterized as without Terraform-managed infrastructure and with MySQL instead of MariaDB), check out the [Migration Guide](migration/MIGRATION.md) for assistance on deploying and migrating to the latest version that was released in September 2023.

 ## Limitations and Future Considerations